AntoninLoubiere/WebDiakoluo/syncServer/protocols/protocol-1.0.md

 ## Server
 The server must allows CORS of the Diakôluô origin (antoninloubiere.github.io), or if the app is hosted by the same server, it will be optional.

+## Forms
+Forms must be send with JSON

 ## Valid username
 All username that can be use in an URL could be used, so username should not contain « / ».
 And the « edit » username is reserved and must not be used.